Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides: Results

 \subsection{Bayesian optimization in a linearly-projected space can outperform optimization in the latent space directly}

-Because BayesOpt can be more efficient in lower-dimensional search spaces, and because PCA provides a search space where each dimension is ordered by amount of explained variance, we hypothesized that reducing the dimensionality of the latent space via a simple linear projection may improve BayesOpt performance.
-So, we perform BayesOpt in the full latent space associated with the 64-dimensional VAE and in lower-dimensional projections of this space and compare the results.
-To obtain the projected space, for a given VAE, we encoded the peptide training data set into the VAE's latent space, then performed a PCA decomposition of those points to obtain the components capturing most variation in the data.
+Because BayesOpt can be more efficient in lower-dimensional search spaces, and because PCA provides a search space where each dimension is ordered by amount of explained variance, we hypothesized that reducing the dimensionality of the search space prior to BayesOpt via a simple linear projection may improve performance.
+To test this hypothesis, we compare the performance of BayesOpt in the full latent space associated with the 64-dimensional VAE with the performance of BayesOpt in lower-dimensional projections of this space and compare the results.
+To obtain the projected space, for a given VAE, we encode the peptide training data set into the VAE's latent space, then performed a PCA decomposition of those points to obtain the components capturing most variation in the data.
 We used the top-$n$ components to make the BayesOpt search space, with $n$ varying across $2$, $5$, $10$, $20$, $32$.
-In this subsection we compare the results from optimizing in each linearly-projected space to optimizing directly in the 64-dimensional latent space of the given property-organized VAE.